 Sera was missing, but the other members of her crew were there.
 Jianyu was being restrained by three large men, who had to sit on him to keep him down.
 Two were wearing grass skirts, and the third was dressed in the torn remains of a green scientist’s uniform.
-Xrrt was crouched in an aggressive posture, six of her limbs folded in preparation for a leap, with the heavier pair of her clawed forelimbs splayed wide.
+Xrrt was crouched in an aggressive posture, her four hindlimbs folded in preparation for a leap, with the heavier pair of her clawed forelimbs splayed wide in an aggressive posture.
 Nyx counted four guns trained on her.
 Weyland was sitting with his bags of samples in his lap.
 A woman in an orange shirt was guarding him.
 The firelight caught on a dark ring of scar tissue on her temple; some infection must have closed off the skin around her neural port.

 Nyx rolled to her knees.
 The pleasant fellow who she’d gone into the woods with had taken her gun.
 She judged him to be ten, maybe fifteen years younger than her.
 Not someone whose path would have crossed hers during training.

-Someone walked out from under the shadow of the trees, shone a flashlight beam directly in her face, and kicked her so hard in the gut she almost fell backwards into the fire.
+Someone walked out from under the shadow of the trees, shone a flashlight beam directly in her face, and kicked her so hard in the gut she almost fell backward into the fire.

 “Of course it would be you,” the newcomer said.
-“Of all the people to fall for the stupidest scam in history, of course it would be Nyx Dysart.”
+“Of all the people who would fall for the stupidest scam in history, of course it would be Nyx Dysart.”

 The voice was familiar.
 Nyx squinted up past the light, but could see only the faintest shadow of a face.
 The stranger wound up to kick her again, and Nyx caught a flash of purple fabric just before she rolled away.